Beechwood Luas stop: Future

 When plans for the MetroLink were published, it was envisaged that the new line would subsume the existing Green Line from Charlemont to Sandyford.
 Transport Infrastructure Ireland planned to close all level crossings on the line.
 To this end, the plan was to close road access across Dunville Avenue and replace it with a footbridge.
 The plan met with opposition from local businesses including the owner of the coffee shop, who argued that road closure would stifle local communication and economy.
 Plans to upgrade the Green Line to Metro standards have since been postponed.

 Service

 Trams run every 5–10 minutes and terminate at either Parnell or Broombridge in the north, and Sandyford or Brides Glen in the south.
-The stop is also served by Dublin Bus routes 11, 44, and 61.
+The stop is also close to the following routes operated by Dublin Bus 11, 44, and S2.
+The 61 also formerly operated nearby until 26 November 2023 when the S2 replaced it as part of BusConnects.